helidon-io/helidon/docs/modules/webserver/webserver.md

 Helidon emits that accepted spelling in the response `Content-Encoding` header.

 A selected sidecar is a distinct response representation.
-Its bytes determine `Content-Length`, its file metadata determines `Last-Modified`, and its ETag differs from the identity representation.
+Its bytes determine `Content-Length`, its file metadata determines `Last-Modified`, and its weak ETag differs from the identity representation.
 Conditional requests are evaluated against the selected representation. `304 Not Modified` responses retain its `Content-Encoding`, `Vary`, and ETag metadata. `412 Precondition Failed` responses retain `Vary` and the selected representation's ETag but omit `Content-Encoding`.
 Byte ranges and `Content-Range` apply to the encoded sidecar bytes.
-A matching strong sidecar ETag in `If-Range` permits a partial response;
-otherwise Helidon ignores the range and sends the complete selected sidecar.
+A sidecar ETag cannot satisfy `If-Range` because it is weak, so Helidon ignores such a range and sends the complete selected sidecar.

 > [!NOTE]
 > Helidon derives static-content ETags from resource metadata rather than
 > hashing the content bytes.
-Deployments that replace a static resource must
+Sidecar ETags are weak.
+Deployments that replace a
-> ensure its observed last-modified time changes at millisecond precision.
-In
+> static resource must ensure its observed last-modified time changes at
-> particular, replacing a sidecar with different bytes of the same length while
+> millisecond precision.
+In particular, replacing a sidecar with different
-> preserving that timestamp can reuse the previous ETag, so caches can continue
+> bytes of the same length while preserving that timestamp can reuse the
-> to treat the sidecar as unchanged.
+> previous ETag, so caches can continue to treat the sidecar as unchanged.

 When listener content encoding is configured, static content can dynamically encode the logical resource when that runtime candidate is the best acceptable